A simple 4-step process for releasing guilt and gaining forgiveness.

 The stirring purpose of this and of all our work is to let a loving response come out first rather than an ego reaction.

 From: How Be To An Adult in Relationships

 I think that most often the hardest step to accomplish is the first one.

 In our program, “Healing from an Affair: A cheater’s guide for helping your spouse heal from your affair“ we include a handout that will help lead the CS to figure out for themselves why they did what they did.

 Many of the CS that I speak with don’t take the time (or do not have the desire) to look within to discover their own inadequacies.
 Thus they tend to place blame on everyone else but themselves and do not acknowledge that they are indeed the one who has failed.

 I sincerely believe that the CS is the linchpin to true recovery and healing from an affair and some serious introspection is a prerequisite.

-Thoughts?
+Any thoughts on the cheater releasing guilt and gaining forgiveness?
 Leave them below in the comment section.